Top 5 health benefits of grapes

 What are grapes?

-Grapes are small, round-oval fruits that grow in bunches on woody vines.
-Depending on the variety of grape, they can be eaten fresh, dried to make raisins, or can be used to make things like wine, jam, juice and vinegar.
+Grapes are small, oval fruits that grow in bunches on vines.
+Depending on the variety of the grape, they may be eaten fresh, dried to make raisins, or used to make wine, jam, juice or vinegar.

 Nutritional profile of grapes

 - 12.2g Carbohydrates